-Good customer service makes people want to talk about your brand.
-It’s basically free marketing!
+Excellent customer service makes people want to talk about your brand.
+It’s free marketing!

 Think about it for a moment.

 Every major brand has a recognizable face that people attach to their brand.
 With Marvel Studios, it is Robert Downey Jr, Chris Evans, and many of the actors they have cast as the various heroes in their movies.
-With restaurant chains like Wendy’s or Denny’s, it’s the person behind their social media accounts that create posts and interact with the members of their audience commenting on what they post.
-For others, such as the southern based grocery store Publix or Chick-Fil-A, they are known by the faces they see behind registers as they check out or the faces behind a counter as they order food.
+With restaurant chains like Wendy’s or Denny’s, it's their customer service on social media, interacting with the members of their audience, commenting on what they post.
+For others, such as the southern-based grocery store Publix or Chick-Fil-A, they are known by the faces you see behind registers as you check out or the faces behind a counter as they order food.

-With Wendy’s case, it is the social media employees making their audience laugh.
-Their target audience enjoys their quips or their mock feuds with the competition and the company uses that to their advantage.
+In Wendy’s case, it is the social media employees making their audience laugh.
+Their target audience enjoys their quips or their mock feuds with the competition, and the company uses that to their advantage.
 For Publix and Chick-Fil-A, their companies have learned to appeal to the audience that desires, in a sense, southern hospitality.

 How Does This Help Me?

-When you’re making a pitch to a company or working with a client, you become the face behind the brand you’re representing in that moment.
-The way you conduct yourself, the way you speak to those in the meeting, or the way you speak to the client all make a statement about your brand.
+When you’re making a pitch to a company or working with a client, you become the face behind the brand you’re representing at that moment.
+The way you conduct yourself, the way you speak to those in the meeting or the way you speak to the client all make a statement about your brand.

 When it comes to companies with a good standard of customer service, 81% of them are outperforming their competition because consumers are more willing to spend time and money with companies they believe provide excellent customer service.